 In this APS Beamline Initiative, 2.5-m-long insertion-device x-ray sources will be built on four straight sections of the APS storage ring, and an additional four bending-magnet sources will also be put in use.
 The front ends for these eight x-ray sources will be built to contain and safeguard access to these bright x-ray beams.
 In addition, funds will be provided to build standard beamline components to meet scientific and technological research demands of the Collaborative Access Teams.
-This new initiative will also include four user laboratory modules designed to meet the x-ray research needs of the users.

-The Conceptual Design Report (CDR) for the APS Beamline Intiative describes the scope of all the above technical and conventional construction and provides a detailed cost and schedule for these activities.
-According to these plans, this new initiative begins in FY 1995 and ends in FY 1998.
+The Conceptual Design Report (CDR) for the APS Beamline Intiative describes the scope of all the above technical construction and provides a detailed cost and schedule for these activities.
+According to these plans, this new initiative begins in FY 1996 and ends in FY 1999.